-Regular 'Pulse' surveys provide insight into what the Group's people are thinking and feeling and help to shape our people strategy.
-The results and feedback of the December 2022 employee 'Pulse' survey were generally positive with both satisfaction and morale at work scoring well despite the cost of living crisis.
-Team briefings, regular CEO briefings, business update videos and senior leadership conferences further enable the Group to engage and communicate with its people.
+Annual 'My Voice' employee surveys provide insight into what the Group's people are thinking and feeling and help to shape our people strategy.
+The results and feedback of the December 2023 survey were generally positive with both satisfaction and morale at work scoring well despite the cost of living crisis.
+Team briefings, regular CEO briefings, business update videos and senior leadership conferences further enable the Group to engage and communicate with its people with a GOE communications plan underway for 2024/25.
 A 'one-stop shop' for all communication and news is provided by the employee portal 'MyNGBailey'.